swagzzk/demo_show/README.md

 ES is the emotion source(情感源), from top to bottom are identity source itself,a MEAD participants and a untrained portraits.

-Audio by Sheldon of The Big Bang Theory
+Audio by Sheldon of The Big Bang Theory.